masinism/videopiano/README.md

 * included videoplayer for playalong experience

 # Use
-* Free for home use only.
+* Free for home use.
-* Contact www.masinism.ee for commercial proposals.
+* Contact www.masinism.ee for commercial purposes.

 # Credits
 Original concept from 2009 by Timo Toots and Eve Arpo.
 Developed further in 2020 by Masinism.